josh-59/smsh/README.md

-# smsh
+# Simple Shell

-Status: Under Initial Development

-`smsh` is a shell for the next generation.
+A shell for the next generation.

-It is intended to be full-featured, reasonably fast, and most of all, easy to learn.
+## Design Goals

+__Simple__  Simple is good.
+Simple means easy to understand, easy to learn and easy to master.
+Simple also means clean, and `smsh` takes after Python to offer a clean scripting language.

+__Fully Functional__ `smsh` does not compromise with respect to functionality.
-It is also intended to be a replacement for Thompson-based shells.
+It is intended to be capable as a primary shell in both interactive and non-interactive capacities.
-In order to justify that change, `smsh` offers a compellingly better scripting language, interactive features unparalleled by current shells, and respect for the Unix philosophy.
-What Rust is to systems programming, `smsh` is intended to be to shells.

-## Contributing
-Help wanted!
-Anyone is welcome to contribute to the project.
-Ideas and suggestions are welcome as well.

-## To Do
-- For loop (Iterator)
-- While loop
-- use Reedline readline library
+__Modern Interactive Experience__ Wrapping the simple and capable core is an interactive layer that takes the best-of from current shells and the Rust ecosystem.